VeerOneGPT/galileo-glass-ui/docs/components/glass-date-range-picker.md

 The `GlassDateRangePicker` component provides a sophisticated date range selection interface with glass styling and physics-based animations.
 It supports comparison mode, presets, time selection, and custom rendering.

+**Note (v1.0.24):** The calendar container has been enhanced with improved frosted glass styling, better visual contrast, and increased size dimensions (from 280px to 340px) for improved readability and usability.
+Additional visual enhancements include background overlay, stronger border effects, and subtle outer glow accents.

 ## Dependencies

 The component requires a date utility library and must be wrapped in a `GlassLocalizationProvider`: